Chapter and Conventual Mass: Historical use of the term

 Before the reform of the Missale by Pope Paul VI, concelebration was not permitted, and so each priest in a monastery or other house celebrated his own Mass privately, and then participated "in choir" in a conventual Mass celebrated by one of the priests of the house.
-The system of feasts and requirements of liturgical celebrations were also far more complicated than they are today.

-Prior to the Second Vatican Council (1962-65), as a general rule, churches in which the Divine office was to be said publicly every day also had to have Mass said daily.
+Prior to the Second Vatican Council (1962–1965), as a general rule, churches in which the Divine office was to be said publicly every day also had to have Mass said daily.
 This Mass was the "conventual" Mass (missa conventualis); it completed, with the canonical Hours, the official public service of God in such a church.
 A conventual Mass then was to be sung or said in all cathedrals and collegiate churches that had a chapter; in this case it was often called the "chapter" Mass (missa capituli), though the official books constantly used the general name "conventual" for this Mass too.
 A conventual (not chapter) Mass also had to be celebrated daily in churches of regulars who had the obligation of the public recitation of the office, therefore certainly in churches of monks and canons regular.

 Whether mendicant friars had this obligation is disputed.
 Some authors consider them to have been obliged by common canon law, others admit only whatever obligation they may have had from their special constitutions or from custom.
 Some extended the obligation even to churches of nuns who say the office in choir.
 That friars celebrated a daily conventual Mass according to the rule of monastic churches is admitted by every one (de Herdt., I, 14).
 A chapter Mass then was a kind of conventual Mass, and falls under the same rules.

 The obligation of procuring the conventual Mass rested with the corporate body in question and so concerns its superiors (Dean, Provost, Abbot, etc.).
 Normally it should be said by one of the members, but the obligation is satisfied as long as it is said by some priest who celebrates lawfully.